ballerina-platform/module-ballerinax-googleapis.gmail/gmail-ballerina/modules/listener/Module.md

 ## Obtaining Tokens

 1. Visit [Google API Console](https://console.developers.google.com), click **Create Project**, and follow the wizard to create a new project.
 2. Go to **Library** from the left side menu.
-In the search bar enter required API/Service name(Eg: Gmail).
+In the search bar enter required API/Service name(Eg: Gmail, Cloud Pub/Sub).
 Then select required service and click **Enable** button.
 3. Go to **Credentials -> OAuth consent screen**, enter a product name to be shown to users, and click **Save**.
 4. On the **Credentials** tab, click **Create credentials** and select **OAuth client ID**.
 5. Select an application type, enter a name for the application, and specify a redirect URI (enter https://developers.google.com/oauthplayground if you want to use
 [OAuth 2.0 playground](https://developers.google.com/oauthplayground) to receive the authorization code and obtain the refresh token).
 6. Click **Create**.
 Your client ID and client secret appear.
-7. In a separate browser window or tab, visit [OAuth 2.0 playground](https://developers.google.com/oauthplayground), select the required Gmail scopes, and then click **Authorize APIs**.
+7. In a separate browser window or tab, visit [OAuth 2.0 playground](https://developers.google.com/oauthplayground), select the required Gmail scopes and `https://www.googleapis.com/auth/pubsub` scope of `Cloud Pub/Sub API v1`, and then click **Authorize APIs**.

 8. When you receive your authorization code, click **Exchange authorization code for tokens** to obtain the refresh token.

-## Create push topic and subscription
-To use Gmail Listener connector, a topic and a subscription should be configured.

-1. Enable Cloud Pub/Sub API for your project which is created in [Google API Console](https://console.developers.google.com).
-2. Go to [Google Cloud Pub/Sub API management console](https://console.cloud.google.com/cloudpubsub/topic/list)  and create a topic([You can follow the instructions here](https://cloud.google.com/pubsub/docs/quickstart-console) and a subscription to that topic.
-The subscription should be a pull subscription in this case ([Find mode details here](https://cloud.google.com/pubsub/docs/subscriber))).
-3. For the push subscription , an endpoint URL should be given to push the notification.
-This URL is the URL where the gmail listener service runs.
-This should be in `https`  format.
-(If the service runs in localhost, then ngrok can be used to get an `https` URL).
-4. Grant publish right on your topic.
-[To do this, see the instructions here](https://developers.google.com/gmail/api/guides/push#grant_publish_rights_on_your_topic).

-5. Once you have done the above steps, get your topic name (It will be in the format of `projects/<YOUR_PROJECT_NAME>topics/<YOUR_TOPIC_NAME>`) from your console and give it to the `Config.toml` file as `topicName`.

 ## Add project configurations file